igrep/svelte-store-tree/README.md

 const urls = contact.zoomInWritable('urls');

 // Notifies `someRecord`, `contact`, and `urls`.
-// ** Changes are propagated only to the direct subscribes, and the parent's. **
+// ** Changes are propagated only to the direct subscribes, and the ancestors'. **
-// ** Not to the subscribes of the siblings and the uncles/aunts. **
-urls.update((u) => [...u, 'https://twitter.com/igrep']);
+// ** Not to the the siblings' to avoid extra rerendering. ** urls.update((u) => [...u, 'https://twitter.com/igrep']);

 // If your record has a union type, `chooseWritable` is useful.
-// Pass a function that returns a `Refuse` (a unique symbol defined in this library)
+// Pass a function that returns a `Refuse` (a unique symbol provided by this library)
 // if the value doesn't satisfy the condition. const favoriteColorNonUndefined = favoriteColor.chooseWritable((color) => color ??
 Refuse);